exfinium/isought/_posts/2018-10-15-god and scripture.md

 ### selections
 The commandments:

->Though shalt value no other ideas higher than reality itself.
+>Though shalt value no other ideas above reality itself.
->Though shalt not make a map or image of any idea and surrender your faculties in service of it.
-Reality is inescapable and will not be ignored.
->Reality will bring suffering for several generations after them that hate reality.
->Goodness for the great many will be found by those that love reality and heed its lessons.
+>Though shalt not make a model, map or image of any idea and surrender your faculties in service of it.
+Reality is unrelenting and will not be ignored.
+It will bring suffering for several generations after them that detest reality.
+Goodness for the great many will be found by those that love reality and heed its lessons.
 >Though shalt carry the concept of actual reality with gravity.
 Cursory consideration of reality will not save you from real consequences.
 Reality rewards diligent attention and deliberate rational thoughtfulness.